kaisadilla/judith/.info/spec.md

 Person::print_people_created() -- valid, as this method belongs to Person.
 ```

+#### Implementing interfaces
-Classes can implement interfaces in their own declaration, allowing that interface declaration to access private members:
+Classes can implement interfaces in their own declaration.
+As always, this means that the implementation of the interface gets privileged access to the class's member fields.

 ```judith
 typedef class Announcement